Srijith-rkr/KAUST-Whisper-Adapter/README.md

 ## Fair warning

 You will probably have to implement your own dataloaders, and a lot more.
-But the scripts might help get the process quicker
+But the scripts might help go through the process quicker